maitag/peote-event/README.md

 ## Todo

 - more timeslicer methods
-- more samples and docs
+- more samples, unit and performance tests
-- different optimization-methods and more performance tests
+- optimization